Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved

 \section{Abstract}

 The luminescence properties of the \ce{[UO2Cl4]^{2-}} complex in an organic phase, especially the influence of large organic counter cations, have been studied by time-resolved laser-induced fluorescence spectroscopy (TRLFS) and ab initio modeling.
-The experimental spectrum was assigned by vibronic Franck-Condon calculations on quantum chemical models based on relativistic density functional approaches.
+The experimental spectrum was assigned by vibronic Franck-Condon calculations on quantum chemical methods on the basis of a combination of relativistic density functional approaches.
 The shape of the luminescence spectrum of the uranyl tetrachloride complex is determined by symmetrical vibrations and geometrical change upon emission.
-The possible change of the luminescence properties depending on the first and second uranyl coordination sphere was predicted theoretically for \ce{[UO2Br4]^{2-}} and \ce{[R4N]2[UO2Cl4]} (\ce{[R4N]} = \ce{[Bu4N]}, \ce{[{A336}]}) model systems.
+The possible change in the luminescence properties depending on the first and second uranyl coordination spheres was predicted theoretically for the \ce{[UO2Br4]^{2-}} and \ce{[R4N]2[UO2Cl4]} (\ce{[R4N]} = \ce{[Bu4N]}, \ce{[{A336}]}) systems.
 The computations reveal that for U(VI), the second coordination sphere has little influence on the spectrum shape, making speciation of uranyl complexes with identical first coordination-sphere ligands tedious to discriminate.
-The computed structural changes agreed well with experimental trends; theoretical spectra and peaks attribution are in a good accordance with TRLFS and MCD data respectively.
+The computed structural changes agreed well with experimental trends; theoretical spectra and peak attributions are in a good accordance with TRLFS and magnetic circular dichroism (MCD) data respectively.